What kind of concerns do students bring to the center?

 Students with academic accommodation needs must initiate a request for services through disAbility Resources for Students.
 Students with disabilities are required, by law, to provide written documentation of their disability (from a qualified professional) before services can be provided.
-While “test anxiety” is not something for which an accommodation is usually given, we encourage students who experience anxiety in testing and other performance situations to seek help through the Counseling Center.
+While “test anxiety” is not something for which an accommodation is given, we encourage students who experience test and/or performance anxiety to seek help through the Counseling Center.
 Through workshops, self-help materials, and possibly a session with a counselor, students can develop strategies and skills for keeping themselves calm and clear-thinking in these potentially stressful situations.

 The Counseling Center does not provide evaluations for ADHD or other learning disabilities, although we may be able to suggest behavioral interventions and strategies for improving focus and time management.
 Our case manager can provide referrals for obtaining off-campus evaluation and treatment for these and other diagnoses.

 I am interested in medication for depression or ADHD.
 Can the Counseling Center help me with this?

 The Counseling Center does not currently have a psychiatrist on staff, and we do not prescribe or manage medication.
 Students interested in medication can make an appointment at the Student Health Center.